-- 1. Remove the plug from the oil trough and attach a 12 mm (7/16 in.)
+- Remove the plug from the oil trough and attach a 12 mm (7/16 in.)
 I.D. drain hose to the fitting.
-Position the opposite end of the hose into an appropriate container. - 2.
-Unscrew the old filter by turning the filter to the left. - 3.
-Allow oil in the trough to drain and remove the oil drain hose. - 4.
-Clean any oil from the oil trough and install the plug.
+Place the opposite end of the hose into an appropriate container. - 2.
+Remove the old filter by turning the filter counterclockwise.